Solution for the firecracker ban: The best digital fireworks on the web!

-Each New Year's Eve, many of us would spend the night outdoors, be it at a park, on a rooftop building, or on the street with our family and friends - and with firecrackers.
+Each New Year's Eve, many of us would spend the night outdoors, be it at a park, on a rooftop building, or on the street with our family and friends - and with fireworks.
 It is a tradition for many people, and even if you don't set off your own firecrackers, the glorious display of lights and awesome soundscape have been ingrained in our psyche as being an essential part of the New Year.
-To get you in the mood despite the general depressing outlook, I rounded up a list of best digital fireworks displays on the web for NextPit.
+To get you in the mood despite the general depressing outlook, I rounded up a list of the best digital fireworks displays on the web for NextPit.

 - YouTube's most popular fireworks